 The prescribed leverage buffer amount ("PLBA") represents the amount of tier 1 capital we are required to hold above the minimum tier 1 leverage capital requirement.
-The PLBA for 2023 was set at 50% of the stability capital buffer.
-Going forward, the stability capital buffer and PLBA will be updated with an effective date that depends on whether the stability capital buffer increases or decreases relative to the previously calculated value.
+The PLBA for 2024 was set at 50% of the stability capital buffer.

 The prescribed capital conservation buffer amount ("PCCBA") represents the amount of CET1 capital we are required to hold above the risk-based capital requirements.
 The PCCBA consists of three separate components: a stability capital buffer, a stress capital buffer, and a countercyclical capital buffer.